HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 So you can see why some might be scandalized by the idea of discarding the stylesheet and using JavaScript to apply inline styles: It seemed like a return to the dark ages of Internet Explorer 6 (shudder).

-Complaints about the difficulty of working with CSS, like the ones I made a few paragraphs back, were seen as ungrateful attacks on the whole web standards movement.
+Complaints about the difficulty of working with CSS were seen as ungrateful attacks on the whole web standards movement.

 It's also important to understand that the separation of concerns between HTML, CSS, and JavaScript fit in comfortably with a natural division of labor between **designers** on the one hand, and